Log alerts in Azure Monitor

 Log Query.
 The query that runs every time the alert rule fires.
 The records returned by this query are used to determine whether an alert is to be triggered.
 Analytics query can be for a specific Log Analytics workspace or Application Insights app and even span across multiple Log Analytics and Application Insights resources provided the user has access as well as query rights to all resources.

-Log alert do not support use of functions for security reasons.
-Also cross-resource query support in log alerts for Application Insights and log alerts for Log Analytics configured using scheduledQueryRules API only.
+cross-resource query support in log alerts for Application Insights and log alerts for Log Analytics configured using scheduledQueryRules API only.

 Some analytic commands and combinations are incompatible with use in log alerts; for more details view, Log alert queries in Azure Monitor.